LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

        gmcs addition3.cs

     You should get an error about missing the UIF class.
-The gmcs program does not know about the information MonoDevelop keeps in its references.
+The gmcs program does not know about the information Xamarin Studio keeps in its references.
 #.
 Extend the command:

     .. code-block:: none